Crunch-io/webdocs/_includes/custom/exporting-data.md

 ### Export options

 **Output Format** – Once you have determined what rows and columns to export, select a format (SPSS or CSV) from the **Format** selector.
 The other export options change depending on output format.
+If the selected variables would result in greater than 500,000,000 cells being exported, the **SPSS** option will be disabled.

 #### CSV export options